slap42/slap42/README.md

 #### Cleanup

 - Cleanup the switch statements in Client/Server to make them easier to read
-- Allow choosing a port when starting a server
 - Point logs at an in-game console instead of stderr/stdout?
 - Better validation for hostname and port
-- Rewrite server panel

 #### "It Works On My Machine"
 - Terrain flickering bug reported on Windows